IONA 6

 As part of our association with the Alliance of Girls schools Australasia, we have two current students who will participate in the 2022 Global Student Mentoring Programme.
 This is a mentorship program for Year 11 students designed to help them fulfil their potential, build skills for the achievement of future goals and create international connections with like-minded young women.

-Monique Davood and Sarah Truccolo
+Monique D and Sarah T

 The program was also seeking past students to act as mentors, and after advertising amongst our Alumnae, Emily Abdilla, a past student of the College, has been selected to mentor Monique and Sarah.
 We look forward to hearing about the opportunity that this provides for our students.